lyusupov/SoftRF/hardware/README.md

 # Manufacturing

-Grab the [ZIP](https://github.com/lyusupov/SoftRF/blob/master/hardware/SoftRF-shield-PCB-Gerber-rev1.1.zip) with Gerber files then place an order for a "PCB service".
+Grab [this ZIP archive](https://github.com/lyusupov/SoftRF/blob/master/hardware/SoftRF-shield-PCB-Gerber-rev1.1.zip) with Gerber files then place an order for a "PCB service".
 I've used [ShenZhen2U](http://www.shenzhen2u.com/) and is pretty much satisfied with price, quality and turnaroud time.

 # Photo's of the unpopulated PCB.
 Top: